UK Shared Prosperity Fund prospectus

 • Each lead local authority in England, Scotland and Wales will be able to use up to 4% of their allocation by default to undertake necessary Fund administration, such as project assessment, contracting, monitoring and evaluation and ongoing stakeholder engagement.

-Next stages and timeline to funding being made available to Local Authorities
+Next stages and timeline to funding being made available to local authorities

-As pr the Prospectus (10) the UK Government are now engaging with local authorities etc as a prelude to these local authorities working with stakeholders to develop local investment plans.
+As per the Prospectus (10) the UK Government are now engaging with local authorities etc as a prelude to these local authorities working with stakeholders to develop local investment plans.
 Local partners (including as per 5.1; Local businesses and investors”) should support lead local authorities for each place to develop an investment plan.

 UK Government are making £20,000 available per lead local authority or £40,000 for each Mayoral Combined Authority and the Greater London Authority in England to undertake initial preparatory work for the Fund, including developing their local investment plan for submission in the summer.
 This is then schedules to be followed by: